1. Why should I meet with a writing tutor?

-- making direct changes to your print or electronic document
+- making direct changes to your electronic document

-- allowing you to copy comments/corrections from a tutor’s own sheet.
+- allowing you to copy comments/corrections from a tutor’s own notes.

 If a passage in a your draft is unclear, the tutor will review that section with the you, ask you open-ended questions about your intended meaning, and have the you supply alternative wording.
 If there is an error or inconsistency, the tutor will point it out, explain why it is incorrect or inconsistent, and discuss ways to resolve it with you.
 In all cases, YOU decide which changes to adopt, and how to implement those changes in your own draft.

-7. I haven’t started my assignment yet.
+8. I don’t have anything written for my assignment yet.
 Can I still come for help?

 Absolutely!
 In fact, this is often the best time to come to the Writing Centre.
 We can help you go over your assignment guidelines, and get started in the right direction.
-Sometimes you just need a little motivation to get a project going.
+You and your tutor can brainstorm an outline together.
+It is always helpful to talk to someone when you are unsure about how to start, and sometimes you just need a little motivation to get a project going.
 Let us help you!

 9. My assignment is due tomorrow and I haven’t started yet.
 Can I still meet with a tutor?

 Yes, it is always better to reach out, no matter what.
 You might be limited in what you can accomplish in a day, and it is always best to reach out to your professor if you are falling behind; however, your tutor can always provide support at any stage.